freshollie/shuttle-xpress-android/README.md

 The library has been used in my [Headunit Controller App](https://github.com/freshollie/AndroidHeadunitController), but other usage can be found in the example app.

-The library requires API 14 or higher, due to the limitations of the App Compat notifications library
+The library currently requires API 17 or higher, due to a limitation of the UsbRequests API (This may be lowered in the future)

 ## Usage